-The Committee has also enquired about the resources which the Committee function has available to pursue its activities and found these sufficient to execute the annual action plan that was approved.
+The Committee has also enquired about the resources and the budget which the Committee function has available to pursue its activities and found these sufficient to execute the annual action plan that was approved.

-The Audit Committee held meetings with the Chief Audit Executive on 11 occasions in the course of the year, in several of which no other Company executive was present, specific matters arising from the reviews conducted having been discussed with the CAE alone.
+The Audit Committee held meetings with the Chief Audit Executive on 10 occasions in the course of the year, in several of which no other Company executive was present, specific matters arising from the reviews conducted having been discussed with the CAE alone.

-At its March meeting the Audit Committee received the annual report on internal audit activities for the 2022 financial year and approved it after examining it.
+At its March meeting the Audit Committee received the annual report on internal audit activities for the 2023 financial year and approved it after examining it.

-3. Supervision and assessment of the management system for both financial and non-financial risk
+3. Supervision and assessment of the management system for both financial and non-financial risk ("Risk Map").